redhat-et/edge-ai-image-pipelines/README.md

-# Edge Pipelines for Model Validation
+# Edge AI Image Pipelines

-This repository contains several workflows to automate the building, testing, and releasing of inference stacks on the edge.
+This repository contains several workflows to automate the building and testing of inference stacks on the edge.

 These pipelines are triggered with a simple `workflow_dispatch` event, but must be configured for your usecase first.